Movement Disorders Clinic

 What You Can Expect at Our Clinic

-OhioHealth movement disorders specialists have extensive experience with the diagnosis and management of Parkinson's disease, tremors, dystonia, and other movement disorders.
-Our specialists can help your primary care physician, and your neurologist, to provide or confirm a diagnosis.
+OhioHealth movement disorders specialists have extensive experience with the diagnosis and management of Parkinson disease, tremors, dystonia, chorea and other disorders.
+Our specialists can help your primary care physician, and your neurologist, to provide or confirm a diagnosis and to develop or fine-tune a treatment plan.

 - One-on-one consultation with a board-certified, fellowship-trained movement disorders specialist